pedrojoaquim01/atmoseer/README.md

 Data from the Galeão Airport radiosonde will be used to calculate atmospheric instability indexes, generating a new dataset in the project's data folder.

-### Pre Processing
+#### Script **_preprocessing.py_**

 The preprocessing script is responsible for performing several operations on the original dataset, such as creating variables or aggregating data, which can be interesting for model training and its final result.
-To run the preprocessing script you need to run the `Python pre_processing.py` command.
+To run the preprocessing script you need to run the `python preprocessing.py` command.
 The pre_processing code has 3 possible arguments, with only the first being required.

 The arguments are:
  - `-f` or `--file` Mandatory argument, represents the name of the data file that will be used as a base for the model.
 It must be the same as the name of one of the files present in the *Data* folder of the project.